Aventura (band): K.O.B. Live and selling out Madison Square Garden (2006–2008)

-On February 12, 2007, "Mi Corazoncito" is released as the second single for the live album.
-It peaked at number 7 on the Bubbling Under Hot 100, at number 2 on the Billboard Hot Latin Songs chart and at number 1 on both the Latin Rhythm and Tropical Airplay Billboard charts.
+On February 12, 2007, "Mi Corazoncito" was released as the second single for the live album.
+It peaked at number 7 on the Bubbling Under Hot 100, at number 2 on the Hot Latin Songs chart and at number one on both the Latin Rhythm and Tropical Airplay charts.
 The music video was released on April 3, 2007.
 It featured the Miss Universe 2003 pageant winner Amelia Vega.
 In the same year, Aventura were inducted into the Bronx Walk of Fame.
 On September 1, 2007, Aventura performed at Madison Square Garden as part of their K.O.B.
 Live Tour.
 This time they would perform at the 20,000 seat venue in front of a sold-out crowd.
 The concert featured artists like Don Omar, Anthony Santos, Wisin & Yandel, Miri Ben-Ari, Toby Love, and Héctor Acosta.
 On November 13, 2007, they would release their third live album and third concert film, Kings of Bachata: Sold Out at Madison Square Garden.
 It based on the sold out MSG show from September 1.
-The album peaked at 97 on the Billboard 200, at number 3 on the Top Latin Albums chart, and at number 1 on the Billboard Tropical Albums chart.
-It was certified 8× Platinum in the U.S. by the Recording Industry Association of America (RIAA).
+The album peaked at No. 97 on the Billboard 200, at number 3 on the Top Latin Albums chart, and at number one on the Tropical Albums chart.
+It was certified 8× platinum in the U.S. by the RIAA.

 On October 29, 2007, "El Perdedor" was released as the third single for K.O.B.
 Live.
-It peaked at number 5 on the Billboard Hot Latin Songs chart and at number 1 on both the Latin Rhythm and Tropical Airplay Billboard charts.
+It peaked at number 5 on the Hot Latin Songs chart and at number one on both the Latin Rhythm and Tropical Airplay charts.
 The music video was released in 2008 and it featured highlights from the group's 2007 show at MSG.
-Later on, a remix was made which featured Puerto Rican singer and rapper Ken-Y. In the same year, they released they released their fourth live album, Live From The World, which was sold exclusively to the Dominican Republic.
+Later on, a remix was made which featured Puerto Rican singer and rapper Ken-Y. In the same year, they released their fourth live album, Live from the World, which was sold exclusively in the Dominican Republic.
 It is based on some of their best songs performed around the world.
-It featured a live bachata cover of the José José's song "Lagrimas".
+It featured a live bachata cover of the José José song "Lagrimas".
 The live performance took place in 2008 during a celebration of José José's career presented by the Latin Grammys.
-In December 2008, the band would sell out 5 night at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico from the 4th to the 7th, and the 10th of that month.
+In December 2008, the band would sell out 5 nights at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico from the 4th to the 7th, and the 10th of that month.